kimbo/linked-list/README.md

 # linked-list

 Linked list implementation written in C. Documentation is currently [linkedlist.h](linkedlist.h).
+You can also look in the [tests](test.c) script to see some examples.

 # Build and install